geshan/geshan.github.com/posts/2025-02-06-ollama-commands.md

 ## Conclusion

-In this comprehensive guide, you explored a wide range of essential Ollama commands, From `ollama serve` to `ollama run`, and from `ollama pull` to `ollam create`.
+In this comprehensive guide, you explored a wide range of essential Ollama commands, from `ollama serve` to `ollama run`, and from `ollama pull` to `ollama create`.
 By mastering these Ollama commands, you'll be well-equipped to harness the full potential of this powerful and easy-to-use framework, opening up a world of possibilities for your projects and applications.
 Whether you're a seasoned developer or just starting your journey into AI, Ollama and its commands will undoubtedly be invaluable assets in your toolkit.
 Keep learning!